Differences Between Tendon, Muscle, and Ligament

 Avid Taking shortcuts or going to Quick Fixes

 Life teaches us that shortcuts are often more challenging than the straightforward routes.
 But, in a ligament, muscle and tendon care; shortcuts, and quick fixes usually end with disastrous outcomes.
 In the field of spine and joint care, there are no shortcuts.
 Anyone who tells you otherwise clearly does not understand soft tissue injury or repair.
 Don’t listen to the inexperienced, and avoid centers, and avoid those promising quick fixes.

 Not understanding the impact of loads and weights placed on Tendons, Muscles, and Ligaments.

 Putting excessive loads or stressing tendons, muscles or ligaments can lead to excessive damage and prolong your recovery.
 Your soft tissues (ligaments, muscles, and tendons) are like springs.
 In other words, they change shape and size depending on activity or stresses placed on them.
 Extreme changes occur when you are jumping or changing direction during a sprint or when jogging at a fast pace.
 Why is this important?
-Well, knowing this should help you understand why you need to take it ease when injured.
+Well, knowing this should help you understand why you need to take to it easy when injured.
 So, to avoid further injury, start slowly, avoid fast pace activities, and use lighter weights during your exercise programs.

 What should you do if you have Tendonitis or Muscle Injury?